 With one province down and nine more to go, the “Fry Guys” are planning to set out again this summer to continue their cross-country adventure.
-For now, whet your appetite on the first two recently released episodes of their on-going web series, Trans-Canada Fryway.
+For now, check out the Ontario leg of their journey as documented in episodes 1 to 5 of their on-going web series, Trans-Canada Fryway.

 Daily Hive recently sat down with the “Fry Guys” and asked the important questions: